Veridise/veridise-docs/saas/software_info/components/VANGUARD_CHANGELOG.md

 ---
 # Software Changes

-## v0.2.1-rc1 - 2023-10-27
+## v0.2.1 - 2023-10-27
 ### Changed
+- dump-cdg:
-- Added size limit for dump-cdg
+  - Add size limit for generated graph to prevent graphviz rendering errors

 ### Fixed
 - unchecked-return:
   - Fixes bug where a call to a non-void function could be considered a void function
   - When there are multiple possible targets for a function call report all non-void possible targets rather than just the first
+- zkVanguard:
-- Remove circom compiler error color codes for better rendering in SaaS
+  - Remove circom compiler error color codes for better rendering in SaaS logs

 ## v0.2.0 - 2023-10-26
 ### Added